 My studio has been clean.
 My mind has been clear.
 I've been able to walk in and get to work.
 Simple, clean, clear mind.
 It makes it SO much easier to work.

-a DVD of this quilt that's been sitting on my computer harddrive waiting to be edited.
+I've also taken the steps to start working on a big giant business UFO - a DVD of this quilt that's been sitting on my computer harddrive waiting to be edited.
 Why did it wait so long?
 Probably because I was trying to make it too complicated!

 Simplicity is a blessing.
-I think I want to tattoo that phrase to my forhead.
+I think I want to tattoo that phrase to my forehead.
 Or maybe on my arm.
 Or maybe on the palm of my hand.
 Somewhere I can see it every time I pick up a pencil to write a list, to outline a book, to plan a design, to write a blog post.